-Sanford is a port city just north of Orlando, filled with its own rich history and well isolated from the hectic Disney World traffic.
-I often drive down to Lake Monroe to enjoy the beautiful view, eclectic shops and historic downtown district.
-From authentic German cuisine at Hollerbach’s Willow Tree Cafe to (paleo friends, cover your eyes for this!) handcrafted marshmallows and s’mores at Wondermade Dessert Cafe, the city is unique and has something to offer everyone.
+Sanford is a port city just north of Orlando, filled with rich history and isolated from the hectic Disney World traffic.
+I often drive downtown to enjoy the beautiful lake view, eclectic shops and historic district.
+From authentic German cuisine at Hollerbach’s Willow Tree Cafe to handcrafted marshmallows and s’mores at Wondermade Dessert Cafe, the city is unique and has something to offer everyone.

-The Love Your Shorts Film Festival takes place every year in February, but this year, they kicked off the fall with a showing of some of the best films from last year’s festival.
+The Love Your Shorts Film Festival takes place every year in February.
+This year, they kicked off the fall with a showing of some of the best films from last year’s festival.
 This one-night event featured short films from all over the world of various genres — romance, comedy, sci-fi, animation, you name it!

-I decided to go to the film festival with a good friend of mine, and we were not disappointed.
-The event took place at the Wayne Densch Performing Arts Center downtown, which my friend described as being “straight out of old-timey America.”
-From there, we moseyed over to the film festival after-party at String Theory Creations, a nearby art shop.
+I decided to go to the film festival with a good friend of mine.
+The event took place at the Wayne Densch Performing Arts Center downtown, described as being “straight out of old-timey America.”
+From there, we moseyed over to the film festival after-party at String Theory Creations.

-For anyone traveling to Orlando, I highly recommend you take a day-trip out to Sanford.
-There are so many cool events like this throughout the year, and even if you visit on a quieter day, you can still take advantage of some awesome antiquing (my favorite store is Antiques and Dustibles on First Street!), enjoy delicious food, and perhaps even convince a handsome gentleman to take you out on his boat!
+For anyone traveling to Orlando, I highly recommend a day-trip out to Sanford.
+There are so many cool events like this throughout the year.
+On a quieter day, you can go antiquing, enjoy delicious food, and perhaps even convince a handsome gentleman to take you out on his boat!